hybridgroup/gocv/README.md

 #### Complete Install

-Here are details for each of the steps that are performed during the "Quick Install".
-If you have already run `make install` as described above, you do not need to run any of these commands.
+If you have already done the "Quick Install" as described above, you do not need to run any further commands.
+For the curious, or for custom installations, here are the details for each of the steps that are performed when you run `make install`.

 ##### Install required packages